tawmae/tawmae.github.io/extended_lurks.md

 ## Description
-Automatically manage lurkers and allows your viewers to check and track their lurking time.
+Automatically manage lurkers and allow your viewers to check and track their lurking time.

 ![Picture](assets/media/lurk_title_2.png)